temporalio/documentation/docs/concepts/what-is-an-activity-heartbeat.md

 Heartbeating is not required from [Local Activities](/concepts/what-is-a-local-activity), and does nothing.

-For _long-running_ Activities, we recommend that using a relatively short Heartbeat Timeout and Heartbeat frequently.
+For _long-running_ Activities, we recommend using a relatively short Heartbeat Timeout and a frequent Heartbeat.
 That way if a Worker fails it can be handled in a timely manner.

 A Heartbeat can include an application layer payload that can be used to _save_ Activity Execution progress.